ninehundred1/CalciumSignalExtract/README.md

 ###To install
-Download all files, unzip and copy them into your Current Folder path in Matlab.
+Download all files (click Download ZIP on the right), unzip and copy them into your Current Folder path in Matlab.
 Then in the Matlab command window type
 ```MATLAB
 CalciumSignalExtractGUI;
 ```